jnozzi/cocoadev.com/markdown/LookupAspects.md

-**General/LookupAspects** -
+**LookupAspects** -

-see General/ACProblemOfVariableTypes
+see ACProblemOfVariableTypes

 The solution to the problem of where to store the original IMP pointers of the functions is the major difference between all of our implmentation possibilities.
-This one uses the good old fashioned General/NSMutableDictionary via some other classes: General/ACAdviceList and General/ACAspectManager (which has an General/ACAdviceLookup ).
-See discussion following the code for alternate lookup possibilites/suggestions. http://www.ccs.neu.edu/home/igotimac/General/LookupAspect.zip defines all these classes and a little example...
+This one uses the good old fashioned NSMutableDictionary via some other classes: ACAdviceList and ACAspectManager (which has an ACAdviceLookup ).
+See discussion following the code for alternate lookup possibilites/suggestions. http://www.ccs.neu.edu/home/igotimac/LookupAspect.zip defines all these classes and a little example...

-And this leads me to General/AspectCocoaBugs
+And this leads me to AspectCocoaBugs

-#import "General/ACLookAspect.h"
+#import "ACLookAspect.h"
-#import "General/ACAdviceList.h"
+#import "ACAdviceList.h"
-#import "General/ACMethodIterator.h"
+#import "ACMethodIterator.h"
 #import </usr/include/objc/objc-class.h>
-#import "General/ACAspectManager.h"
+#import "ACAspectManager.h"

 /*
 struct objc_method {